-For non-marketable assets, the time benchmark is restricted to the pure CCBM function (i.e. for the mobilisation and return process), and therefore excludes all activities that can be associated with the transfer of information related to these assets.
+For credit claims and RMBDs, the time benchmark is restricted to the pure CCBM function (i.e. for the mobilisation and return process), and therefore excludes all activities that can be associated with the transfer of information related to these assets.